thomast74/brewpi-listener/README.md

 Check log file for errors /var/log/brewpi/BrewPiListener.err.log

-The application is installed as a daemon and will automatically after booting up.
+The application is installed as a daemon and will automatically start after booting up.